Maryland Geological Survey – Data Preservation Efforts

 - 1930s, 1950s, 1960s, 1970s, and 1980s County-wide Aerial Photo Index Maps

 - 1950s and 1960s Worcester County Aerial Photo Index Maps & Associated Aerial Photographs

 * Click on “View all series for MARYLAND GEOLOGICAL SURVEY” at the top of the page.

 MGS submitted its seventh NGGDPP grant application in March 2014, and was notified in June 2014 that the proposal was fully funded.
 The current FY2014 NGGDPP grant cycle runs from September 1, 2014 – August 31, 2015.
 Current grant tasks include scanning ~7,100 county-based aerial photographs and creating metadata for ~ 600 assorted aerial photographs.

 MGS is currently finalizing its eighth NGGDPP grant proposal, which will be submitted to the USGS in early March 2015.

 Acknowledgements & Funding:

-MGS wishes to thank the members of DPAP for fostering data preservation efforts at the Survey.
+MGS wishes to thank the NGGDPP as well as members of DPAP for fostering data preservation efforts at the Survey.
 MGS is extremely grateful to MSA and JHU for their assistance in scanning multiple maps, aerial photographs, and publications and making many of these items available online via their websites.